Kraft Heinz (NASDAQ:KHC) Shares Gap Down to $36.13

-The Kraft Heinz Company (NASDAQ:KHC – Get Free Report) shares gapped down prior to trading on Wednesday .
+The Kraft Heinz Company (NASDAQ:KHC – Get Free Report)’s stock price gapped down before the market opened on Wednesday .
 The stock had previously closed at $36.13, but opened at $34.99.
 Kraft Heinz shares last traded at $34.30, with a volume of 3,042,964 shares changing hands.

-KHC has been the subject of several analyst reports.
-Citigroup initiated coverage on Kraft Heinz in a research note on Thursday, February 1st.
-They set a “buy” rating and a $43.00 target price for the company.
-Morgan Stanley lowered their target price on Kraft Heinz from $39.00 to $36.00 and set an “equal weight” rating for the company in a research note on Thursday, November 2nd.
-Piper Sandler lifted their price target on Kraft Heinz from $34.00 to $35.00 and gave the stock a “neutral” rating in a report on Thursday, November 2nd.
-Sanford C. Bernstein raised Kraft Heinz from a “market perform” rating to an “outperform” rating and set a $40.00 price target for the company in a report on Tuesday, November 14th.
-Finally, Evercore ISI raised Kraft Heinz from an “in-line” rating to an “outperform” rating and lifted their price target for the stock from $40.00 to $42.00 in a report on Monday, December 11th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $40.60.
+A number of equities research analysts have issued reports on the stock.
+Evercore ISI upgraded shares of Kraft Heinz from an “in-line” rating to an “outperform” rating and upped their price target for the company from $40.00 to $42.00 in a report on Monday, December 11th.
+Piper Sandler increased their price target on shares of Kraft Heinz from $34.00 to $35.00 and gave the stock a “neutral” rating in a research report on Thursday, November 2nd.
+Sanford C. Bernstein raised shares of Kraft Heinz from a “market perform” rating to an “outperform” rating and set a $40.00 price objective for the company in a report on Tuesday, November 14th.
+Morgan Stanley dropped their price objective on shares of Kraft Heinz from $39.00 to $36.00 and set an “equal weight” rating for the company in a report on Thursday, November 2nd.
+Finally, Citigroup assumed coverage on shares of Kraft Heinz in a report on Thursday, February 1st.
+They set a “buy” rating and a $43.00 price objective for the company.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the stock.
+Based on data from MarketBeat.com, Kraft Heinz has a consensus rating of “Hold” and a consensus price target of $40.60.

-Kraft Heinz (NASDAQ:KHC – Get Free Report) last posted its quarterly earnings results on Wednesday, February 14th.
-The company reported $0.78 EPS for the quarter, topping analysts’ consensus estimates of $0.77 by $0.01.
-The business had revenue of $6.86 billion during the quarter, compared to the consensus estimate of $6.99 billion.
-Kraft Heinz had a return on equity of 7.63% and a net margin of 11.00%.
-The company’s revenue for the quarter was down 7.1% compared to the same quarter last year.
-During the same period last year, the firm earned $0.85 earnings per share.
-As a group, sell-side analysts expect that The Kraft Heinz Company will post 2.96 earnings per share for the current year.
+Kraft Heinz (NASDAQ:KHC – Get Free Report) last issued its quarterly earnings results on Wednesday, February 14th.
+The company reported $0.78 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.77 by $0.01.
+Kraft Heinz had a net margin of 11.00% and a return on equity of 7.63%.
+The firm had revenue of $6.86 billion for the quarter, compared to analyst estimates of $6.99 billion.
+During the same period in the previous year, the business earned $0.85 EPS.
+The company’s revenue was down 7.1% compared to the same quarter last year.
+As a group, analysts forecast that The Kraft Heinz Company will post 2.96 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, March 29th.
-Investors of record on Friday, March 8th will be paid a $0.40 dividend.
-This represents a $1.60 dividend on an annualized basis and a yield of 4.71%.
-Kraft Heinz’s dividend payout ratio (DPR) is 66.12%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 29th.
+Stockholders of record on Friday, March 8th will be given a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 4.71%.
+Kraft Heinz’s dividend payout ratio (DPR) is presently 66.12%.

 Hedge Funds Weigh In On Kraft Heinz

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Steward Partners Investment Solutions LLC acquired a new stake in Kraft Heinz in the fourth quarter worth approximately $25,000.
-Ancora Advisors LLC lifted its position in Kraft Heinz by 69.9% in the first quarter.
-Ancora Advisors LLC now owns 661 shares of the company’s stock worth $26,000 after purchasing an additional 272 shares during the period.
-OFI Invest Asset Management bought a new position in shares of Kraft Heinz in the third quarter valued at $26,000.
-Riverview Trust Co bought a new position in shares of Kraft Heinz in the third quarter valued at $27,000.
-Finally, Turtle Creek Wealth Advisors LLC bought a new position in shares of Kraft Heinz in the fourth quarter valued at $32,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in KHC.
+Ancora Advisors LLC increased its position in Kraft Heinz by 69.9% during the 1st quarter.
+Ancora Advisors LLC now owns 661 shares of the company’s stock worth $26,000 after purchasing an additional 272 shares in the last quarter.
+Steward Partners Investment Solutions LLC acquired a new position in Kraft Heinz in the 4th quarter valued at approximately $25,000.
+Riverview Trust Co bought a new stake in shares of Kraft Heinz in the 3rd quarter valued at $27,000.
+OFI Invest Asset Management bought a new stake in shares of Kraft Heinz in the 3rd quarter valued at $26,000.
+Finally, Sanctuary Wealth Management L.L.C. bought a new stake in shares of Kraft Heinz in the 4th quarter valued at $35,000.
 75.39% of the stock is currently owned by institutional investors and hedge funds.

 About Kraft Heinz